MicrosoftDocs/microsoft-authentication-library-dotnet/dotnet/api/overview/msal-public-client/index.md

 ## Confidential client applications

 Confidential client applications are apps that run on servers, such as web apps, web API apps, or service/daemon apps.
 Their internals are considered difficult to access, and therefore they can keep an application secret secure and out of sight of its users.
 Confidential clients can hold configuration-time secrets.
-The concept, just like public client applicatrions, also is following the definitions included in [RFC6749 Section 2.1 - Client Types](https://datatracker.ietf.org/doc/html/rfc6749#section-2.1).
+The concept, just like public client applications, also is following the definitions included in [RFC6749 Section 2.1 - Client Types](https://datatracker.ietf.org/doc/html/rfc6749#section-2.1).

 MSAL.NET enables the development of confidential client applications with the help of <xref:Microsoft.Identity.Client.ConfidentialClientApplicationBuilder> as well as included configuration and functions.